 Sandra Meihubers AM Chair PPF

-The teaching commitments have included working in dental training at TAFE and university programs, and Sandra derives great satisfaction from watching the growth and development of confidence in people who sometimes undervalue themselves.
+Sandra has taught in TAFE and university dental programs, and derives great satisfaction from watching the growth and development of confidence in people who sometimes undervalue themselves.

 Since 2000 her skills and experiences, with a strong focus on projects developed and grounded in the target communities, have spread to projects in Nepal, Timor L’este and Bangladesh.
 The Nepal dental work has been married to a village based sanitation program since 2007, this “teeth and toilets” focus affording opportunities to address basic hygiene issues as well as providing the value added benefit of dental care.

 In 2017 Sandra was appointed a Member of the Order of Australia AM.